SgtMajorMom/PowerShell-Automation/README.md

 - learn PowerShell fundamentals through hands‑on practice
 - automate small, realistic tasks I’ve handled in IT Support and IAM
 - explore basic security concepts like event logs and access reviews
-- build confidence writing scripts that solve everyday operational problems
+- build confidence writing scripts that support IT + security workflows
 - document my learning process in a clear, structured way

 This is a **learning-focused** repository.